- Publisher: Between the Lines

 Young Canadians are increasingly active and engaged in global issues.
 Many are eagerly poised to contribute—in smaller and even larger ways—to international development and the Canadian national politics that, for better or worse, shape the field.

 Generation NGO captures some of the first impressions of these young international development professionals before they are relegated to the dusty corners of memory.
-It provides snapshots of some of their first experiences with inequality and poverty, power and privilege, stereotypes, identity, social location, prejudice, and injustice.
+It provides snapshots of some of their first experiences with inequality and poverty, power and viagra in canada privilege, stereotypes, identity, social location, prejudice, and injustice.
 It is as much about questions as it is about answers.
 These essays illustrate the continual negotiation of development workers in positioning and conducting themselves in a morally and ethically charged profession.

 Introduction: Contexts and Consequences